LadySith/sithe-website/content/home/about.md

 # Biography

-Sithe Ncube is a programmer, community manager, STEAM activist and curious soul from Zambia.
-She is currently a Computer Science and Mathematics student at Nelson Mandela University in Port Elizabeth, South Africa working towards completing a BSc Honours in Computer Science and Information Systems in 2020.
-She is currently the Sub-Saharan Africa Regional Organiser for the Global Game Jam and enjoys getting more African locations to be a part of the worlds largest game development event.
+Sithe believes that more Africans should have a visible stake in the game development industry and benefit financially, culturally and socially from telling their own stories.
+She does her part in encouraging more people to make games by facilitating introductory game development and interactive fiction workshops.
+Sithe also enjoys promoting the growth of game development by connecting more Africans to the world's biggest game development event, Global Game Jam, as one of the Sub-Saharan Africa regional organizers for the event.
+Sithe is currently a postgraduate Computer Science student at Nelson Mandela University and is the founder of Ubongo Game Lab and prosearium.net